 Parameters Description Host Name If your ISP requires a Host Name, type in the host name provided by your ISP, otherwise leave it blank if your ISP does not require a Host Name.
 MAC Address Your ISP may require a particular MAC address in order for you to connect to the Internet.
 This MAC address is the PC's MAC address that your ISP had originally connected your Internet connection to.
-Type in this MAC address in this section or use the "Clone MAC Address" button to replace the WAN MAC address with the MAC address of that PC (you have to be using
+Type in this MAC address in this section or use the "Clone MAC Address" button to replace the WAN MAC address with the MAC address of that PC (you have to be using that PC for the Clone MAC Address button to work).
+To find out the PC's MAC address see Appendix A. (see Glossary for an explanation on MAC address)

-Click OK> when you have finished the configuration above.
+Click <OK> when you have finished the configuration above.
 Congratulations!
 You have completed the configuration for the Cable Modem connection.
 You can start using the router now, if you wish to use some of the advance features supported by this router see chapter 2, 3, 4.